 Jenny turned to look at the other occupants in the room.
 “Morgen, Eric … Frank.”
 Dave shook hands with both gentlemen.

 “Morgen, Herr Weber … Mr. Bower.”
 Gaby acknowledged the two gentlemen as she approached George’s desk.

 “Bitte,” George offered, as he invited everyone to sit at the large table in the office.

-As they sat down, Jenny quietly explained to Carol who the two gerntlemen were and that both Gaby and her were here to sign extensions to their respective sponsorship contracts, for a third consecutive year.
+As they sat down, Jenny quietly explained to Carol who the two gentlemen were and that they were here to sign a third consecutive extension to both her and Gaby’s sponsorship contracts.

 Frank opened the proceedings after passing out copies of the contract extensions to all at the table.

 “Eric’s had his copy for a couple of days, so I’ll give the rest of you time to read them over, then Eric and I will answer any questions you ladies or George may have.”

 After some time had passed in which Gaby and Jenny read their respective contracts, Frank again spoke up.